-The College accounts for derivative financial instruments under Statement of Financial Accounting Standards No. 133, Accounting for Derivatives and Hedging Activities, ("SFAS 133"), as amended.
-Under the provisions of SFAS 133, all derivatives except those qualifying for the normal purchase/normal sale exception are recognized on the balance sheet at fair value.
-Fair value is determined using current quoted market prices.
+The College accounts for all derivatives except those qualifying for the normal purchase/normal sale exception on the balance sheet at fair value.
+Fair value is determined using a valuation model utilizing market observable inputs.
 The College has entered into forward oil purchase contracts with certain suppliers for the purchase of oil for their heating and cooling plant to hedge the price exposure for the College's major fuel source.
-These agreements have met the normal purchase/normal sale exception under SFAS 133 and, therefore, have not been recorded on the College's statement of financial position.
+These agreements meet the normal purchase/normal sale exception and, therefore, have not been recorded on the College's statement of financial position.
 The College has also entered into foreign currency contracts and an interest rate swap which have been recorded on the College's statement of financial position.
-The College has also purchased and written put options on the S&P 500 index to hedge against an equity market downturn.
-These options are recorded on the balance sheet at fair value.